sehHeiden/poll_election_bavaria_2023/readme.md

 The [language selection model](https://huggingface.co/papluca/xlm-roberta-base-language-detection) lists a F1-score of 0.967 for German and 1.000 for English.
 The [German language Sentiment model](https://huggingface.co/oliverguhr/german-sentiment-bert) lists an overall F1-micro score of 0.9639.
 The [English language Sentiment model](https://arxiv.org/abs/2106.09462) lists an F1-score of 0.72.
 Still, the models can not detect sarcasm, as this needs a lot of background knowledge and is considered a different task in the field of [text mining](https://arxiv.org/abs/2106.09462).

-About 10 % of all kept posts were labeled as Bavarian.
+About 10 % of all kept posts were labelled as Bavarian.
 We do not know, whether this is due to lower number of Bavarian people, who use Mastodon, or whether they use generalised instances, so that we could not destingish them as Bavarian users.
 We tried to mitigate this problem with the self-disclosure in user fields and user texts.
 We did not try to classify the users by their language usage.

 The best result was based on the polling data.
 The average of the polls of the last six weeks before the election resulted into very small error of 0.39 percentage points per party.
 Similar results could be achieved by a fit of the polls of each party versus the sentiment analysis.
 The dependency of the poll result from the sentiment was small.
 It has to be tested, whether this effect can be repeated for other elections.